dwd/Metre/CONFIGURING.md

 #### transport.type

-Default: "s2s"
+Default: `s2s`

 Standard XMPP uses the XMPP S2S protocol, and this is the default.

-Other protocols include "x2x", which indicates XEP-0361, "114", which is for Components described in XEP-0114, and "internal", which is currently unsupported.
+Other protocols include `x2x`, which indicates XEP-0361, `114`, which is for Components described in XEP-0114, and `internal`, which is currently unsupported.

 #### transport.multiplex